-Dynamic pricing is the practice of having multiple price points based on several factors, such as customers segments, peak times of service and time-based consumption that allow the company is applying dynamic pricing to expand its revenue generation.
+Dynamic pricing is the practice of having multiple price points based on several factors, such as customer segments, peak times of service, and time-based consumption that allow the company is applying dynamic pricing to expand its revenue generation.

 Thus, wherein a static or fixed pricing a company applies the same price level to any customer and market condition, in a dynamic pricing strategy a company applies several prices based on a few critical factors for the business.

 |Definition of Dynamic Pricing||Dynamic Pricing is a pricing strategy in which the price of a product or service is continuously adjusted based on various factors, such as demand, supply, market conditions, competitor pricing, and customer behavior.
 This approach contrasts with static pricing, where prices remain fixed for an extended period.
 Dynamic pricing leverages data and technology to set prices dynamically, responding to real-time changes in the business environment.
 It is commonly used in e-commerce, travel, hospitality, and other industries to optimize revenue, maximize profitability, and balance supply and demand.
 Dynamic pricing systems often employ algorithms and machine learning to analyze data and make pricing decisions that can vary by the hour, day, or season.
 The goal of dynamic pricing is to set prices that reflect the current market value and capture the most revenue possible.|

 |Key Concepts||Several key concepts define the Dynamic Pricing strategy:|

 |– Real-Time Adjustments||Real-time adjustments are a core concept of dynamic pricing.
 Prices are continuously monitored and updated to reflect changing market conditions and demand.
 Algorithms and automation play a crucial role in making these adjustments swiftly.
 Real-time adjustments enable businesses to stay competitive and maximize revenue.|